Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/intro-to-labs.md

 ### Lab Grading Rubric

-Labs are between the more informal pre-labs and the formal project assessment meaning that it does depend on the structure of the reader's educational environment.
+Labs are between the more informal pre-labs and the formal project assessment meaning that grading does depend on the structure of the reader's educational environment.
+For example, using the pre-lab grading rubric could be appropriate for the labs if the labs are considered pass/fail, and the rubric below is created in the context when labs are assessed assignments equivalent to homeworks.

 ```{raw} latex
 \begin{tabular}{l >{\raggedright\arraybackslash}p{0.25\textwidth} >{\raggedright\arraybackslash}p{0.25\textwidth} >{\raggedright\arraybackslash}p{0.25\textwidth}}